-NUTRITION 101: 3 WAYS TO EAT MORE HEALTHY FAT
+NUTRITION 101: WHY YOU NEED TO EAT MORE FAT

 Welcome to the fourth in my blog series on the foundations of optimal health and nutrition.
 We’ve already covered a nutrient dense diet, digestion, and sugar handling in previous posts.
 Here, I will discuss fat as the fourth foundation of a healthy diet.
 Specifically, I’ll discuss why you need to eat fat and 3 ways to start doing that TODAY.

 A long lasting source of fuel

 As I discussed in the last post, using sugar for fuel is like throwing kindling on your metabolic fire, while fat is like throwing on a big log.
 If you run yourself on mostly sugar (and refined carbohydrates), then you will have to feed that fire all day long.
 If you fuel yourself with fat, you can go for long stretches without eating and having to think about food.

 Fat and cholesterol form the building blocks of cellular membranes, hormones like estrogen and testosterone, and the myelin that surround nerve cells.
 Also, fats play a key role in reducing the inflammation that contributes to so much of the poor health that we’re experiencing today.